Why our food system is screwed (in charts)

 - Olive oil and coconut oil, which do not enjoy subsidies, are significantly more expensive than canola oil.

 While most people won’t drink a lot of canola oil or eat a lot of plain sugar or flour, cheap processed food is typically a mix of refined fat and carbs with less protein and fibre.
-And it’s not just about supermarket foods.
-Any time you eat out there is a very high chance that the oils being used are the vegetable oils.

 This isn’t fair!

 At a fundamental level, I believe this is an issue of equity and discrimination against the most vulnerable people who can’t afford to invest in their health, whether in the supermarket, the gym, or the medical system.

 - They are not able to afford quality food even if they wanted to.

 - They are addicted to low satiety, hyperpalatable foods which are engineered to be over-consumed.

 - Eventually, they end up in the hands of the medical system which sells them drugs and surgeries to cure their ills.